 - Business Support: Business coaching, mentoring, counselling and consulting

 - Research: Entrepreneurship and innovation research – in collaboration with industry.
 Areas of research include but are not limited to entrepreneurship and innovation in agribusiness, international entrepreneurship and Internationalisation of SMEs, start-ups and innovation, gender and entrepreneurship and social entrepreneurship.

-- Publications: conference proceedings, journal articles, policy briefs, quarterly magazine, books.
+- Publications: conference proceedings, journal articles, entrepreneurship articles, policy briefs, quarterly magazine, books.

 - Conferences: Annual SME Conference

 - Case studies arising from practical research and aimed at solving existing entrepreneurship problems

 - Teaching cases

 - on research to our entrepreneurship graduate students

 - students who have entrepreneurship ideas, judges, mentors and start-ups